LaosOfficial Name: Lao People's Democratic Republic

 Entry, Exit & Visa Requirements

-If you wish to obtain a visa in advance, please contact a Lao embassy or consulate.
-In the United States, you can get visa and other information about Lao entry requirements from the Embassy of the Lao People’s Democratic Republic, 2222 S St. NW, Washington DC 20008, tel: 202-332-6416, fax: 202-332-4923.
+If you received your tourist visa before arriving, you may stay in Laos for 60 days.
+To obtain a visa in advance, and for other information about Lao entry requirements, please contact the Embassy of the Lao People’s Democratic Republic, 2222 S St. NW, Washington DC 20008, tel: 202-332-6416, fax: 202-332-4923.

-Immigration offices at some of the less-used land border crossing points are not well marked.
-Make sure you complete all immigration and customs requirements when you enter or depart Laos.
-If you enter Laos without completing these formalities, you may be subject to fines, detention, imprisonment, and/or deportation.
+Enter only at official ports of entry authorized for foreigners and with appropriate documentation.
+Immigration offices are not well marked at some less-frequented land border crossing points.
+Foreigners are not generally allowed to use boat and ferry crossings on the Mekong River.
+Swimming between Laos and Thailand is dangerous and illegal.
+Complete all immigration and customs requirements when entering or exiting Laos.
+If you enter Laos outside of official ports of entry or without completing these formalities, you may be subject to fines, detention, imprisonment, and/or deportation.

-The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Laos.
+Travelers with HIV/AIDS: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Laos.

 Safety and Security